Vaibhavraj10/Hello-World/README.md

 OCaml or Objective Caml, is a general purpose programming language with an emphasis on expressiveness and safety.

 - [x] **Pascal**

+Pascal is a procedural programming language that supports structured programming and data structures to encourage good programming practices.
+Pascal was originally developed in 1970 by Niklaus Wirth and is named after the famous French mathematician Blaise Pascal.
+While Pascal is a reliable and efficient programming language, it is mainly used to teach programming techniques.
+In fact, it is the first language that many programmers learn.

 - [x] **Perl**